mwaylabs/The-M-Project/README.md

 `M.Controller` implements `Backbone.Events` but does not extend anything else.

 ### inheritance
 It is possible to extend from every `M` Object by calling the `extend` method.
-The first parameter are the options applyed to the extended Object and overwrite the existing ones. `extend` always returns a function.
+The first parameter are the options applied to the extended Object and overwrite the existing ones. `extend` always returns a function.

 ```
 M.CustomView = M.View.extend({